Growth Spurts In Babies

 You will need to make sure you are taking in enough calories and drinking plenty of fluids.
 Think about keeping some snacking foods handy and a bottle of water close to you.
+In newborns this is sometimes referred to as cluster feeding.

 Getting help from friends and family at this time so you can concentrate on feeding your baby and resting, having a wash maybe even have time to get dressed but asking for help with meals, other children, housework will take some pressure off you.

-Think about using lying down positions when feeding – putting in place all the safety factors for you and baby. if you are happy with someone coming into your bedroom and putting baby into their Moses basket/cot after you have finished feeding then you can continue to relax and have a nap as well.
+Think about using lying down positions when feeding – putting in place all the safety factors for you and baby.
+If you are happy with someone coming into your bedroom and putting baby into their Moses basket/cot after you have finished feeding then you can continue to relax and have a nap as well.

 Your baby may also become unsettled during this time becoming clingy or fussy or unsettled especially around nap and bedtime.
 Try to keep routines as similar as possible and this is where having help can be invaluable to you.